Indochine (band): 1990s

 On 27 February 1999, Stéphane Sirkis, guitarist, keyboardist and Nicola's twin brother, died at the age of 39 of hepatitis.
 He had requested that the band continue after his death.

 2000s

-On October 2000, the band started a small but successful acoustic tour named Nuits Intimes.
+In October 2000, the band started a small but successful acoustic tour named Nuits Intimes.
 The album is released in January 2001.

 2001 begins.
 Nicola and Oli de Sat compose most of the album Paradize that would be released the next year.
-Year Scott, Camille Laurens, Mickey 3D, Gerard Manset, Jean-Louis Murat and Melissa Auf Der Maur collaborated on the album.
+Ann Scott, Camille Laurens, Mickey 3D, Gerard Manset, Jean-Louis Murat and Melissa Auf der Maur collaborated on the album.

 In 2002, they enjoyed renewed success with the Paradize album which sold 1,000,000 copies, including the chart topper J'ai demandé à la lune.This album has marked a change in aesthetics and genre, moving towards a darker tone and more introspective lyrics, influenced by popular acts such as Nine Inch Nails, Placebo and Marilyn Manson.